Caglar-G/Org-Chart-Creator-/README.md

 ]
 ~~~

 ## Methods to pull json data.
-You can pull from your own server in different ways.🔥
+You can pull from your own server in different ways.

 ### Option 1
 ~~~json